-In Lisbon, the temperature typically varies from 47°F to 83°F over the course of the year, and is rarely below 40°F or above 94°F.
+In Lisbon, the summers are warm, dry, and mostly clear and the winters are cold, wet, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 47°F to 83°F and is rarely below 40°F or above 94°F.

 The warm season lasts for 3.2 months, from June 18 to September 23, with an average daily high temperature above 78°F. The hottest day of the year is July 29, with an average high of 83°F and low of 66°F.

 The cool season lasts for 3.6 months, from November 19 to March 6, with an average daily high temperature below 63°F. The coldest day of the year is January 18, with an average low of 47°F and high of 58°F.